Philander Smith College Student, DeCarlos Nora Wins $500 Scholarship From GBHEM

 Nashville, TN, April.
 5, 2023 – Historically Black Colleges and Universities (HBCU) have been a cornerstone in developing well educated and bright African American leaders.
 Through the Black College Fund, the United Methodist Church financially supports the largest number of black colleges and universities receiving funding from any church body in the United States.
 Financial support, such as scholarships, help to increase graduation rates and retention at historically black colleges and universities.

 The General Board of Higher Education and Ministry (GBHEM) hosted its first HBCU Scholarship Night for United Methodist students attending a HBCU.
 This virtual information session was designed to increase awareness about GBHEM’s scholarship programs and answer questions in an intimate setting.
-Over eighty students registered for the event, including business management major, DeCarlos Nora.
+Over 80 students registered for the event, including business management major, DeCarlos Nora.
 Nora is a current student at Philander Smith College and is scheduled to graduate in 2026.
 By registering, students were eligible to receive a $500 scholarship; Nora’s name was picked from a special drawing and announced as the winner.

 Prior to attending the virtual session, Nora had no previous knowledge of the scholarships GBHEM offered, however he does have a strong connection to religious life on campus.
 “Attending chapel on campus has ultimately enabled me to continue to remain connected with my spiritual side.
 Back home I was able to attend church every week and I wasn’t sure if that opportunity would still be available to me when I moved across the country for college.
 However, I am extremely grateful that my school provides the opportunity to inspire me spiritually,” Expressed Nora.
 It was his connection to religious life on campus that led to him attending the HBCU Scholarship virtual night.
 He was invited to attend by Rev. Yow who is the current dean of religious life and campus culture at Philander Smith College.